cogdog/font-awesome-5-menus/readme.txt

 ![Example stack shortcode of red circle around a camera displayed](images/shortcode-stack.jpg "Example stack shortcode of red circle around a camera displayed")

-YMMV

-## Updates
+== Screenshots ==

+1. Plugin Settings

+== Changelog ==

+= 5.2 =

-* 5.2 - cleaned up documentation for hopeful submission to WordPress repo.
+* Cleaned up documentation for hopeful submission to WordPress repo.
 Wish me luck.

+= 5.1 =

-* 5.1 - added plugin links to settings, and renamed the menu name to not be confused with the official Font Awesome plugin
+* Added plugin links to settings
+* Renamed the menu name to not be confused with the official Font Awesome plugin

+= 5.01 =
-* 5.01 - adjusted to fix `fa` shortcode and verify the `fa-stack` one works.
+* Adjusted to fix `fa` shortcode and verify the `fa-stack` one works.

+= 5.0 =
-* 5.0 - the very first attempt to get this to work, just tweaked the original plugin slightly.
+The very first attempt to get this to work, just tweaked the original plugin slightly.
+Keeping the versions to build off of the original.

-.